ffyycc/team-3-ui/README.md

 This process enables the application to run on a scalable, managed service in AWS, without the need for you to handle the underlying infrastructure.
 Users can access the application via a web interface and adjust various parameters to get custom house price predictions.

 It needs permission to read model from s3 bucket.
-After having the permssion, you can find DNS names in Networking tab of ECS service.
+The model is stored in the S3 bucket named: **group-3-models**

 Our name for ECS service is **group3-ui**